sajya/sajya.github.io/source/docs/index.md

 It is a simple stateless protocol for creating Remote Procedure Call (RPC) style APIs.

-For example, you have an endpoint on the server that accepts requests and gives answers with a body like:
+For example, you have an endpoint on the server that accepts requests and response with a body like:

 ```json
 {"jsonrpc": "2.0", "method": "subtract", "params": {"minuend": 42, "subtrahend": 23}, "id": 3}